chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

 ```sh
 sudo chef-automate upgrade run --major
 ```
 Here, you will be prompted to accept multiple Pre Upgrade checklist.
-Ensure you have perfomed all those actions before upgrade then mark yes, otherwise it will prompt you the error.The checklist will be as following:
+Ensure you have perfomed all those actions before confirming for upgrade, otherwise it will prompt you the error.
+The checklist will be as following:

 ```shell
 You had planned for a downtime, by running the command(chef-automate maintenance on)?: (y/n)